anunayreddy22/JAVA/README.md

 we declare a method m1 which is also public.
 Now we create another package pack2 and inside that pack2 we import pack1 and declare a class B and in class B’s main method we create an object of type class A and trying to access the data of method m1

-        // Java program to showcase the example
-        // of public access modifier
+        program to showcase the example of public access modifier

         // creating a package
         package pack1;